GSA-TTS/tts.gsa.gov/pages/jointts/positions/TTS-Director-of-Product-Management-2023.md

 title-header: Director of Product Management
 permalink: /join/tts-director-product-management/             # should be unique /join/<unique-value>
 tags: job                                        # tag used to sort into job collection
-state: upcoming                                  # upcoming, open, closed | template = excluded
+state: closed                                  # upcoming, open, closed | template = excluded
 job_post_type: usajobs                           # not sure if this is used anymore?

 # INSTRUCTIONS UPCOMING: